AddressFinder/addressfinder-magento/DEVELOPMENT.md

 # How to test AddressFinder Magento
-You need a setup a test environment for each version of Magento you want to test.
+You need to setup a test environment for each version of Magento you want to test.
 This may be time consuming.

 ## Installing Mangento